The role of the equine dentist / dental technician developed in America.

 This qualification can be gained working alongside an experienced practitioner and later sitting the recognised BEVA/BVDA level 2 exam.

-If you are interested in becoming an equine dentist, you can get a good idea if you would like to pursue this by looking at the site links above and, of course, by reading a quality publication.
+If you are interested in becoming an equine dentist, you can get a good idea if you would like to pursue this by looking at the site links above and, of course, by reading a quality publications.

 Surprisingly, there is little regulation at the moment for performing very basic tooth procedures.